tulios/kafkajs/docs/Configuration.md

 Kafka has support for using SASL to authenticate clients.
 The `sasl` option can be used to configure the authentication mechanism.
 Currently, KafkaJS supports `PLAIN`, `SCRAM-SHA-256`, `SCRAM-SHA-512`, and `AWS` mechanisms.

+Note that the broker may be configured to reject your authentication attempt if you are not using TLS, even if the credentials themselves are valid.
+In particular, never authenticate without TLS when using `PLAIN` as your authentication mechanism, as that will transmit your credentials unencrypted in plain text.
+See [SSL](#ssl) for more information on how to enable TLS.

 ### Options

 | option                    | description                                                                                                                                                                             | default |